 Since there’re many escape routes and hiding places inside the walls, the mice ordinarily find it a very convenient hiding place.

-Mice tend to love hiding in dark and warm locations, where they can reach food and water easily.
-With this, mice end up setting up a nest in crawl spaces and basements since there’s easy access to water.
+Mice tend to love hiding in dark and warm locations, where they can easily reach food and water.
+With this in mind, mice end up setting up a nest in crawl spaces and basements since there’s easy access to water.

 The kitchen cabinets and pantry are some of the places that you need to check when you suspect that there are mice in your house.

 Although these areas may seem imperfect since people often visit them, cabinets offer easy access to food, which makes them an ideal place for a house mouse to hide.

 Failure to detect that mice are living in your cabinets can lead to the spread of mouse-based diseases to your family members.